marcglasberg/matrix4_transform/README.md

 # matrix4_transform

-Have you noticed the `transform` parameter in the `Container` and `Transform` widgets, that let you move, rotate, resize and flip?
+Have you noticed the `transform` parameter in the `Container` and `Transform` widgets, which lets you move, rotate, resize, and flip?

-This package is a helper math class that makes it easy to create Matrix4 transformations.
+This package provides a helper math class that makes it easy to create `Matrix4` transformations.

 ![](./example/lib/animated_align_positioned.gif)